GabrieleParimbelli/COLIBRI/doc/source/quickstart/test_halo_model.rst

 To compute the power spectrum, one must provide the average amount of galaxies per halo.
 This is done in a few steps here.
-First, we define a :func:`~colibri.galaxy.galaxy` instance:
+First, we define a :func:`~src.galaxy.galaxy` instance:

 .. code-block:: python